SCCAD-LAB/SCCAD-3nm-PDK/README.md

 # SCCAD-3nm-PDK

-**SCCAD-3nm-PDK** is an open-source **3 nm Process Design Kit (PDK)** developed by the **SCCAD Group** at the University of Southern California (USC).
+**SCCAD-3nm-PDK** is an open-source **3 nm Process Design Kit (PDK)** developed by the **Southern California Computer-Aided Design (SCCAD) Group** at the University of Southern California (USC).
 This PDK is intended for academic research and educational use, enabling exploration of advanced-node physical design, device–interconnect interactions, and design-technology co-optimization (DTCO).

 ---